Cidana-Developers/CidanaTestPlatformRelease/README.md

    * install docker in CentOS

-   please refer https://docs.docker.com/engine/install/centos/#install-using-the-repository to install docker in CentOS
+   please refer to https://docs.docker.com/engine/install/centos/#install-using-the-repository to install docker in CentOS

 ### Get CTP release package

-##### 1. Login test machine
+##### 1. Login

-   First of all, you should login the test machine by any `ssh client`, like `putty`, `xman` once login success, you will enter your `personal home dir`, which should be `/home/{xxxx}`
+   First of all, you should login the test machine by any `ssh client`, like `putty`, `xman`.
+   Once login success, you will enter your `personal home dir`, which should be `/home/{xxxx}`

 ##### 2. Target dir

    In theory, `CTP` could be deployed to any place, but for permission consideration, we recommand use your `personal home dir` as the `target deploy dir`.

-   By default, the current dir after login is `personal home dir`, so you don't need to change dir, but if you are not in `personal home dir`, you could use command `cd` or `cd ~` go back to your `personal home dir`
+   By default, the current dir after login is your `personal home dir`, so you don't need to change, but if you are not in `personal home dir`, you can use command `cd` or `cd ~` go back to your `personal home dir`

 ##### 3. Get CTP from Github